 What is Mookie's profession in the film?

-Discover the awards and nominations received by Do the Right Thing.
-Explore the history of Do the Right Thing and its cast and crew.
+Discover all the awards and nominations received by Do the Right Thing, from Oscars to film festival honors.
+Learn how Do the Right Thing and its cast and crew have been recognized by critics and the industry alike.

 Best Motion Picture – Comedy or Musical